 - Read a bedtime story once your child hops into bed.
 Ensure you don’t read anything too overly stimulating like a mystery or action book.
 Instead, head towards the relaxing reads that won’t get your child’s mind up and wondering.

 Looking for more sleep tips?
-Check out Dr. Holmes' article on how to help your anxious child overcome sleep problems.
-Learn more.
+Check out Dr. Holmes' article on how to help your anxious child overcome sleep problems to learn more.